JaehoonSong12/ydjs-publish/book01-raw/chapter01-01.md

 ---

-## Chapter 3: Comparing and Ordering Numbers
+## Section 3: Comparing and Ordering Numbers

 ### How do we compare and order numbers?